paule-refero/vue-component-library/README.md

 ## Project Overview:

+Vue 3 component library for use in new applications

 - Vue 3 components in src/components/
 - Storybook for component documentation (port 6006)
 - Playwright for e2e testing